MMSB-MOBI/ms-jobmanager/README.md

 console.log(stdout)// the content of 'nice_file.txt'
 ```

-Or key/value pairs, in which case values are valid paths and keys the name under which files should be copied into the job work folder.
+If input files need to be renamed, they can be passed as key/value pairs, in which case values are valid source paths and keys the name under which files should be copied into the job work folder.

 ```javascript
 const cmd = "cat input/alt_name.txt"